tonywang3571/Cryptocurrencies/README.md

 Looking at the eblow curve, I determined that k=4 or 4 cluster groups is what I will use to group our data.
 <img src="Resources/elbow_curve.PNG">

-3 principal components were created from reducing the data dimenions for plotting our 3D graph.
+Three principal components were created from reducing the data dimenions for plotting our 3D graph.
 We can see from our 3D graph, class 1, 2, and 3 have minimal data points compared to that of class 0.
 <img src="Resources/3d_model.PNG">

 A 2D graph was also created displaying the relationship between "Total Coins Mined" vs. "Total Coin Supply".